Machine translation

 A solid understanding of automatic translation puts you in a position to assess your options for the best machine translation software.

-For example, Phrase TMS, the enterprise-ready translation management system within the Phrase Localization Suite, makes it effortless for growing companies to leverage machine translation.
+For example, Phrase TMS, the enterprise-ready translation management system within the Phrase Localization Platform, makes it effortless for growing companies to leverage machine translation.
 Organizations achieve an unprecedented ability to enter new markets more quickly and efficiently.we will look more closely at the meaning of automatic translation, its core use cases, and how it relates to machine translation.

 Phrase TMS users can employ a dedicated machine translation add-on, Phrase Language AI, to implement MT into their translation workflow with fast and cost-effective translations that don’t compromise on quality.